 A study found that being perceived a ‘digital leader’ stands you in the best stead for winning the war for digital talent.
 Beyond securing that talent, it’s then up to you to train employees – this makes them feel valued, and in turn attracts more new candidates.

 As the digital industry grows and grows, you can play your part.
-It’s apparent that as far as digital vacancies, London seems to be the centre of the action – so make sure your base is easy to reach.
+It’s apparent that as far as digital marketing vacancies are converned, London seems to be the centre of the action – so make sure your base is easy to reach.
 Make sure that employees can reach each other using the latest collaboration tools so that teams can work together and communicate better.

 No matter how big or small your business is, you need to make sure you don’t get left behind.
 Investing in digital tools (especially for collaboration), cultivating a culture of ideas and innovation, and making sure your current teams are digitally savvy, are key to hiring the best talent with the niche skills the industry demands.
 Check out more on Online Marketing Jobs and Vacancies.